Momentum Guidance and FAQ’S

 What are the funding application deadlines?

 The Momentum Music Fund has 4 deadlines a year.
-The next deadline is Tuesday 29 May at 6pm.
-We aim to communicate back to all applicants with a decision within 8 weeks.
+We aim to communicate results back to all applicants with a decision within 8 weeks of a deadline passing.
 All our funding decisions for Momentum are made by an expert group panelists.

 Support for Artist Managers